• Member Login

 A short account of the origins of PESA, by P Cooney.

-The South Australian and Victoria/Tasmania Branches were formed in 1969 and the Western Australian Branch a year later.
-The prior existence of the Queensland Petroleum Exploration Society (QUPEX) delayed the establishment of the Professional Division of the Australian Petroleum Exploration Association (to which it was opposed) for some years and ultimately PESA’s fore-runner was initially accepted as a subunit within QUPEX.
-The youngest branch, the ACT, was formed only in the 1990’s previously having been part of the NSW/ACT branch.
+The South Australian and Victoria/Tasmania Branches were formed in 1969 and the Western Australia Branch a year later.
+The prior existence of the Queensland Petroleum Exploration Society (QUPEX) delayed the establishment of the Professional Division of APEA (to which it was opposed) for some years and ultimately PESA’s fore-runner was initially accepted as a subunit within QUPEX.
+The youngest branch, the ACT, was formed only in the 90’s, previously having been part of the NSW/ACT branch, which it has since re-joined.

 As APEA’s headquarters were in Sydney, with Ken Horler as the organisation’s Executive Director, Dick used Ken and his staff to foster recruitment, and to compile membership records.
 The technical meetings were held randomly, as visiting experts and industry notables made themselves available.
 These meetings were organised, usually, at short notice and generally after office hours in an offshoot room at one of the Sydney group’s ‘watering holes’.
 By 1970, however, the typical lunch and talk format had become established.

-Regional symposia had already been held in Brisbane, Sydney Melbourne, Adelaide and Perth but, among many other considerations, a concern in PESA that the APEA conference was becoming less technical and more political prompted the organisation of PESA’s own regular technical conferences, WABS (West Australian Basins Symposium) starting in Perth in 1994, EABS (East Australian Basins Symposium) starting in Melbourne in 2001 and finally CABS (Central Australian Basins Symposium) in Alice Springs in 2002.
-PESA has also cooperated with the Australian Society of Exploration Geophysicists (ASEG) to stage joint ASEG-PESA conferences in all states.
+Regional symposia had already been held in Brisbane, Sydney, Melbourne, Adelaide and Perth but, among many other considerations, a concern in PESA that the APEA conference was becoming less technical and more political prompted the organisation of PESA’s own regular technical conferences, WABS (West Australian Basins Symposium) starting in Perth in 1994, EABS (East Australian Basins Symposium) starting in Melbourne in 2001 and finally CABS (Central Australian Basins Symposium) in Alice Springs in 2002.
+PESA has also cooperated with the Australian Society of Exploration Geophysicists (ASEG) to stage joint ASEG–PESA conferences in all states.

 The establishment of the PESA Visiting Lecturer and PESA Australian Lecturer (also often referred to as the PESA Overseas and Australian Distinguished Lecturers) scheme was largely the work of Bevan Devine during his time on the PESA Federal Executive from 1979 to 1983.
 Bevan continued to convene the series of Distinguished Lecturers until 1985.

-A scientific journal, the PESA Journal was published on a semi-regular basis from 1982 up until No 29 published in 2002.
+A scientific journal, the PESA Journal, was published on a semi-regular basis from 1982 up until No. 29 published in 2002.
 Bill Fairburn was the editor of the original issue before the editorial duties were contracted out on a part time basis to Hervey Bagot.
 The PESA Journal began specifically as “not just another technical journal.
-Its purpose [was] to act as a unifying agent and bring the PESA Members a feeling of belonging to an important community in Australian Society and in Australian industry”.
-(No.1 page 2).
-In 1992 the PESA Journal became a technical journal with the members’ newsletter function being hived off and expanded as PESA News.
-Dr David Gravestock was asked by the PESA Federal Committee to become Honorary Technical Editor for the new PESA Journal and served PESA in this capacity for 5 years.
-During 1997-2002 it was published once a year.
-The increasing difficulty in finding corporate support, editorial volunteers for peer reviews, and a sense that perhaps Australia already had enough good technical journals in the geosciences led to the discontinuance of the PESA Journal in 2002.
+Its purpose [was] to act as a unifying agent and bring the PESA Member a feeling of belonging to an important community in Australian Society and in Australian industry.”

-The magazine/newsletter PESA News was first published in 1992 and is now (2016) in its 24th year.
-To some extent a revamped PESA News took over from the PESA Journal.
 While the original PESA Journal was very much a SA initiative, the “new” PESA News was largely the work of the WA Branch.
 PESA News was published from its start in Dec.
 1992 until Feb/Mar 2014 by RESolutions Resource & Energy Services.
 Adrian Williams was the first editor of PESA News and continued as the editor for over twenty years.
 In 2013 a new publisher was contracted for PESA News.
 Professional Public Relations Pty.
 Ltd (PPR) started publishing PESA News with issue No. 129 Apr/May 2014.
-From April/May 2016 PESA has contracted Sweetspot Media to publish the magazine with their first edition being No. 141.
+In April/May 2016 PESA contracted Sweetspot Media to publish the magazine with their first edition being No. 141, the last was published in 2024.
+The magazine was replaced by a monthly email newsletter in 2024 and the contract with Sweetspot ended in December 2024 with PESA Branch Committees taking on the role of generating articles and content for the monthly communication to members.

 The PESA website (pesa.com.au) was set up in Brisbane in 1997/98.
-During the early years each branch appeared to have its own website – and there wasn’t any cohesion between them!
-PESA commissioned RESolutions Resource & Energy Services to take over the maintenance – design and content management in late 1998 as well as to build a national Membership Database and the Events Database The website and data base were finally operational in 2003.
+During the early years each branch appeared to have its own website – and there wasn’t any cohesion between them.
+PESA commissioned RESolutions Resource & Energy Services to take over the maintenance – design and content management – of a unified website in late 1998 as well as to build a national Membership Database and the Events Database.
+The website and database were finally operational in 2003.
+In August 2014, PPR were also awarded the contract for developing the new PESA website which came online in January 2015.

 Past PESA Federal Presidents